hzysvilla/Academic_Smart_Contract_Papers/TLDR.md

+# 24_9_18
+### CCS24 | TokenScout: Early Detection of Ethereum Scam Tokens via Temporal Graph Learning
+* Motivation: This work aims detect the token scam (i.e., Rugpull, Honeypot, and Ponzi) before it happens.
+* Prior work: The code analysis of token contract cannot cover all scams (e.g., Rugpull weild the normal contract logic) and transactions flow analysis cannot detect the scam never happen.
+* Approach: The authors adopt neural network to capture the subtle signs before the scam happen.
+First, they design Dynamic Temporal Attributed Multigraph (DTAM) to represent the token transfer flows.
+Then, the authors construct a Token-Flow Graph Neural Network (TF-GNN) to learn scam features from DTAM.
+Then, they cluster(refine) the TF-GNN by clustering different scam in embeded space with distinct pattern.
+They deploy their tool named TokenScout.
+* Evalution: They author detect 214,084 smart contract, and labeled them over 800 human-hours.
+The evalution results demonstrate that TokenScout achieves a precision of 98.03%, recall of 97.47%, F1 score of 97.75%, and balanced accuracy (BAC) of 98.41% in early-detecting scam tokens.

 # 24_5_29
 ### ICSE24 | SCVHunter: Smart Contract Vulnerability Detection Based on Heterogeneous Graph Attention Network
 * Motivation: This work aims to detect the flaws of smart contract at the level of source code.